 Indicate, for Clinical Trials, the registry number in the clinical trials database (https://clinicaltrials.gov).*

-It must comply with the structure required for each category of article.
-Citations of authors in the text must be numbered sequentially, by superscript Arabic numerals in parentheses, in all article categories.
-The full terms for which the abbreviations and acronyms stand for should precede their first use in the text.
+Text must comply with the structure required for each category of article.
+Citations of authors in the text must be numbered sequentially, by superscript Arabic numerals in parentheses.
+The complete definition of abbreviations and acronyms should written before their first use in the text.
 Do not use abbreviations or acronyms in title and abstract.
 In table and figure legends, the abbreviations must be followed by the full term.

-They describe collaboration by individuals that deserve acknowledging but do not justify authorship.
-Please include acknowledgements for financial and/or technical support, etc.
+This describes collaboration by individuals that deserve acknowledging but do not qualify for authorship.
+This section should also be used to provide information about financial and/or technical support, etc.

 They must be numbered consecutively in the same order they appear in the text, and identified by Arabic numerals.
 References follow the “Vancouver Style”, and the titles of journals should be abbreviated according to the style presented by the List of Journals Indexed in Index Medicus, of the National Library of Medicine, available at http://www.ncbi.nlm.nih.gov/nlmcatalog/journals.
 For any references, mention up to six authors.
 In case of more than six authors, mention the first six, followed by et al., as shown in the following examples:

 Wilder J, Choi SS, Moylan CA. Vibration-controlled transient elastography for diagnosing cirrhosis and staging hepatic fibrosis.
 JAMA.
 2018;320(19):2031-2.

 Silva AA, Carlotto J, Rotta I. Standardization of the infusion sequence of antineoplastic drugs used in the treatment of breast and colorectal cancers. einstein (São Paulo).
 2018;16(1):eRW4074.